Fotophase

 Develop and deliver educational programs, experiential workshops, and community-based exhibitions that integrate photography with neuroscience and creative wellbeing.

-Marilyn Rice Fund
+The Marilyn Rice Scholarship

 Research Partnerships